statsfreak/surveyroutes/README.md

-# surveyroutes
+# Location Clustering and Route Optimisation Tool

-Performs clustering and generates optimised routes of locations
+This tool is used to cluster a set of locations and optimise the order of traversing the locations within each cluster using the Google Maps API